bcgov/networkpolicy-migration-workshop/README.md

 There is an OCP template called [QuickStart](./quickstart.yaml) at the root level of this repo.
 It adds very permissive NSP effectively disabling it for the given namespace while simultaneously adding KNP to lock down the namespace (with the *deny-by-default* policy), then opening up ingress (inbound communication) for any pod with a service / route combination, and finally allowing all pods within the namespace to communicate.

-This will essentially migrate a namespace from NSP to KNP in such a way that the cut-ver activities (schedule above) will have no impact on a namespace.
+This will essentially migrate a namespace from NSP to KNP in such a way that the cut-over activities (schedule above) will have no impact on a namespace.

 Before you run the quick start template, consider removing any excess NSP so that debugging is easier: